BrainBacon/gittalk/resources/public/md/gittalk.md

     $ git init

-* This creates a .git folder in the current directory.
+* This creates a .git folder in the current directory
 * Git only requires one folder at the root of the project
 * The .git folder contains the whole repository and history